Network diagram showing spanning tree configuration with bridge IDs and VLANs

 How to Configure Spanning-Tree Bridge ID – Briefly Explained

-For configuring a specific switch as Root Bridge, the bridge ID priority value must be adjusted to make sure as lower than all the bridge priority values of all the other switches on the network.
-There are two different methods to configure the bridge priority value on a Cisco Catalyst switch.
+When configuring a specific switch as a Root Bridge, the bridge ID priority value must be adjusted to be lower than the bridge priority values of all the other switches on the network.
+There are two different methods for configuring the bridge priority value on a Cisco Catalyst switch.

 Method 1

-The value ensures the alternate switch becomes the root bridge if the primary root bridge going fails.
-This configuration is done assuming that the rest of the switches in the network have the default 32,768 priority value defined.
+This value ensures the alternate switch becomes the root bridge if the primary root bridge fails.
+This configuration assumes that the rest of the network switches have defined the default 32,768 priority value.

-Now look at the figure above, Switch-1 is elected as Root Bridge in the spanning tree process.
-The bridge ID priority is the same in all switches which are 32769.
+Now, look at the figure above.
+Switch-1 is elected as the Root Bridge in the spanning tree process.
+The bridge ID priority is the same in all switches, 32769.
 The switch-1 MAC address is the lowest among all switches.

-So, spanning tree was elected switch-1 as a Root Bridge based on the lowest MAC address.
-But we want to configure switch-3 as the root bridge and switch-2 is the secondary root bridge.
-The configuration of switch-3 for root bridge is as under:-
+So, the spanning tree was elected switch-1 as a Root Bridge based on the lowest MAC address.
+However, we want to configure switch-3 as the root bridge and switch-2 as the secondary root bridge.
+The configuration of switch-3 for the root bridge is as follows:-

 Switch-3>enable